marmelab/react-admin/docs/DataProviders.md

 ## Writing Your Own Data Provider

 APIs are so diverse that quite often, none of the available Data Providers suit you API.
 In such cases, you'll have to write your own Data Provider.
-Don't worry, it usually takes a couple hours and presents no difficulty.
+Don't worry, it usually takes only a couple hours.

 The methods of a Data Provider receive a request, and return a promise for a response.
 Both the request and the response format are standardized.